GaloisInc/mir-json/libs/Patches.md

   `Arc::<[T]>::default()`.
 This check calls `ptr::addr_eq`, which is unsupported by crucible-mir (though it probably wouldn't be too hard to add).

+* Use `crucible::ptr::compare_usize` for pointer-integer comparisons (last applied: June 10, 2026)

+  The `is_null` method on pointers works by casting the pointer to an integer and comparing to zero.
+However, crucible-mir doesn't support casting valid pointers to integers (e.g. `&x as *const _ as usize` will always fail).
+We reimplement `is_null` in terms of `crucible::ptr::compare_usize(ptr, n)`, which directly checks whether `ptr` is the result of casting `n` to a pointer type.

+  The internal function `alloc::rc::is_dangling` is implemented similarly to `is_null`, so we reimplement it in terms of `compare_usize` as well.

 # Notes

 This section contains more detailed notes about why certain patches are written